VaishnaviKurhekar/ResQMeal/resqmeal-frontend/README.md

-# 🍱 ResQMeal – Food Donation & Rescue Platform
+# 🍱 ResQMeal Frontend

-ResQMeal is a **MERN Stack web application** that helps reduce food waste by connecting **food donors** with **volunteers/receivers** who can collect and distribute food to people in need.

-The platform allows donors to donate excess food and volunteers to claim and deliver it efficiently.
+This is the **frontend of the ResQMeal application**, built using **React.js**.
+The frontend provides a user-friendly interface for donors and receivers to interact with the ResQMeal platform.

+It communicates with the backend API to manage authentication, donations, and claim requests.

 ---

 ## 🚀 Features

-### 👤 User Authentication
+### 🔐 Authentication
+- User Registration
+- User Login
-- Secure **Login & Registration**
+- Secure authentication using JWT
-- Role based access:
-  - Donor
-  - Receiver / Volunteer

-### 🍲 Food Donation
+### 🍲 Donor Features
-- Donors can:
-  - Add food donation details
+- Add new food donation
-  - Specify quantity
-  - Provide pickup location
+- View donated food
-  - Contact details auto-filled from profile
+- Automatic contact details in donation form

-### 📦 Claim Donation
+### 📦 Receiver Features
-- Receivers can:
-  - View available donations
+- View available food donations
 - Claim a donation
-  - Pick up food from donor location
+- See pickup details

 ### 🔔 Notifications
-- Receivers get notified when donation is available
-- Status updates when food is claimed

-### 📍 Pickup Details
-- Contact name
-- Contact number
-- Pickup location
+- View notifications related to donations
+- Mark notifications as read

+### 📱 Responsive UI
+- Clean and responsive interface
+- Works on desktop and mobile devices

 ---

 ## 🛠️ Tech Stack

-### Frontend
-- React.js
-- React Router
-- Tailwind CSS
+- **React.js**
-- Axios
+- **React Router**

-### Backend
-- Node.js
+- **Axios**
-- Express.js
+- **Bootstrap**

-### Database
-- MongoDB
+- **Lucide React Icons**

-### Other Tools
-- Git & GitHub
-- REST APIs

----